yagossc/scrapy_poc/README.md

 - Python 3.5 or above
 - Scrapy

+If you're using docker:
+- docker && docker-compose

 ## Python Version 3.8

 As suggested in the official scrapy docs, it is recommended to use a virtual env, therefore, in order to use the python version requested by the test, a virtual environment will be setup as follows: